Using the Failback Client - AWS Elastic Disaster Recovery

 Using the Failback Client

 Failback replication is performed by booting the Failback Client on the source server into which you want to replicate your data from AWS.
 In order to use the Failback Client you must meet the failback prerequisites and generate failback AWS credentials as described below.
-The DRS Console allows you to track the progress of your failback replication on the Recovery instances page.
+The AWS DRS Console allows you to track the progress of your failback replication on the Recovery instances page.
 Learn more about the Recovery instances page.

 Failback prerequisites